 I’m of the belief that you can’t have Easter dinner without a ham involved.
 A big centerpiece spiral cut ham glistening with a honey glaze?
 The sweet and salty combination of flavors just tempts you to reach in a pull a piece of meat from its bone.
 Doesn’t it?

-And the this honey glazed ham recipe is one I’ve been using for years.
-I mean really …take a look at the lineup ingredients for this glaze; honey, thyme, Worcestershire and cider vinegar?
+The glaze is a recipe I’ve been using for years.
+I mean really …take a look at the lineup ingredients, honey, thyme, Worcestershire and cider vinegar?
 Who can resist?

-I totally ignore the reheating instruction on the package and take my cue from The Honey Baked Ham Company.
-The experts.
-Their advice is to serve them at room temperature: “do not heat Honey Baked Hams® – they are made to enjoy right from the refrigerator.
-If you prefer your meat warmed, gently heat on low heat 275°F for 10 min per pound only by the slice, do not heat the entire ham.
+Their advice is to serve the ham at room temperature: “do not heat Honey Baked Hams® – they are made to enjoy right from the refrigerator.
+But, If you prefer your meat warmed, gently heat on low heat 275°F for 10 min per pound only by the slice, do not heat the entire ham.
 Heating may cause the meat to dry out and lose flavor.“

-And that’s what I’ve always done.
 I bring the ham to room temperature for about an hour.
-But since I like to serve my Easter hams with this honey glaze recipe, I do warm the ham per the instructions above, with a couple of safeguards to keep it from drying out.
-I do heat the entire ham rather than just slices.
+But since I like to serve my Easter hams with this honey glaze recipe, I do warm the whole ham using the 275 degree heat guideline, with a couple of safeguards to keep it from drying out.

 - Place the ham in a large roasting pan with an elevated roasting rack.

 - With a silicone basting brush, liberally douse the ham with half of the honey time mixture in this recipe.
+Use that brush to get some of that glaze on the inside of the ham slices, not just on top of the ham.

 - Cover and tuck the ham with a large sheet of parchment paper.

-- Then cover snugly with foil.
+- Then cover snugly with heavy duty foil.

 - Preheat oven to 275 degrees and heat and heat for about 30-45 minutes.
 I usually buy a 5 – 7 pound ham.